A Fully Engaged Community

 We are committed to inspiring a strong culture of philanthropy and community engagement, which are essential elements in supporting high quality, education and the healthy growth of our school.

-Our strength stems from our community: our dedicated faculty and staff, our shared belief in the Waldorf curriculum and underlying philosophy, and the commitment of our families.
+Our strength stems from our community: our dedicated faculty and staff, our shared belief in our curriculum and the underlying philosophy, and the commitment of our families.

 City Garden School relies on the support of individuals and organizations who want to further our vision.
 The Garden Fund (our annual fund) allows CGS to say “yes” to good ideas now and ensure continued growth as a strong academic, artistic, and social foundation in which each student cultivates a capacity for independent thinking, compassionate feeling, and responsible action.